Proof of identity

-- As part of your online application process, you can provide your Australian drivers licence and a current Australian passport, an Australian birth certificate, or an Australian citizenship certificate.
+- As part of your online application process, you can provide your Australian drivers licence and a current Australian passport, an Australian birth certificate (not an extract), or an Australian citizenship certificate.

 - A permitted verifier (PDF 234.3 KB) from the organisation starting a check application online on behalf of an individual can provide information for the 100-point identification check.

 - If one of the options above isn’t possible, you or the organisation can:

 - print a copy of your fully paid online check application

 - show your original identity documents to an independent permitted verifier

 - mail the completed application and signed copies of your identity documents to the Screening Unit.

 The combination of identity documents must include the individual’s:

 - relevant documents from either Category A or Category B below.